This spot has been added by

 First Bay Beach.
 In the distance, the fence marks the recommended entry point.

-How to get to First Bay snorkeling spot?
+How to get to the First Bay snorkeling spot

-First Bay snorkeling spot just north of South Beach.
+The First Bay snorkeling spot is just north of South Beach.
 It faces the first beach you will encounter when arriving from downtown Aqaba.

-From Aqaba, take the South Beach Highway and exit at the Camel Dive Center and Larain Plaza Hotel, approximately 1.5 km after passing the port and the aquarium.
+From Aqaba, take the South Beach Highway and exit at the Camel Dive Center and Larain Plaza Hotel, less than a mile after passing the port and the aquarium.
 Free parking is available next to the beach.

 First Bay snorkeling map, Aqaba